DTDC

-DTDC Express Limited, trading as DTDC (short for Desk to Desk Courier & Cargo), is an Indian courier delivery services company, headquartered in Bengaluru.
+DTDC Express Limited, trading as DTDC (short for Desk to Desk Courier & Cargo), is an Indian logistics and delivery services company, headquartered in Bengaluru.

 History

-In 2006, Reliance Capital acquired a 44% stake from co-founder Debasish Chakraborty, who left the company owing to differences with his elder brother.
+In 2006 Reliance Capital acquired a 44% stake from co-founder Debasish Chakraborty, who left the company owing to differences with his elder brother.
 Subhasish Chakraborty retained his 56% stake in the company, while Reliance Capital reduced its shareholding to 40% later that year.

 In 2012, DTDC acquired a 52% stake in Eurostar Express of Eurostar Group in the UAE.
 In April 2013, DTDC acquired 70% of Nikkos Logistics.

 In June 2013, French courier company Geopost (owned by La Poste) acquired Reliance Capital's 39.51% stake in DTDC, taking its overall ownership in DTDC to 42%.

 In February 2025, DTDC started quick-commerce delivery services, opening its first dark store in Bangalore.

 Sponsorships

 In January 2003, DTDC became the title sponsor of then NFL club Tollygunge Agragami.